SoulardThibaut/TemporalConstraints/README.md

   * test.quintuplet
   * test.gt

-The data can be generated through the use of a HDT file and
+The data can be generated for a new class through the use of a HDT file and a query script such as **Sparql.jar**.
+All the script are under the folder **1.DataGeneration** and a general script can launch the process with **0.1.GenData.py**.

 # Runable experiment
 To run the experiment described in the paper, the following packages are required :